Oh, the weather outside is frightful! But what do we expect, right? It is January in Boston!

 Balance training lowers your chances of a nasty fall that could lead to traumatic pelvic injury.

 So how do you train and improve your balance?
 Simply by challenging it!
-We've invited Dr. Tonya Yanok, one of our fabulous pelvic floor physical therapists, to share some of her favorite pelvic floor stability exercises.
+Our pelvic floor physical therapists shared some of their favorite pelvic floor stability exercises.

 Reminder: Before embarking on any new exercise regimen, check with your doctor.
 The information in this article is intended to be educational only.
 Always consult a physician regarding your specific medical needs.

 [Editor's note: article updated and streamlined on 6/30/22]